 Feeling hungry and ready to try some of the best restaurants in The Panhandle?
 If so, then you’re in luck.
 There are all sorts of different restaurants to try while you’re here.
 You can enjoy everything from pizza, to sandwiches, to jambalaya.
 Here are some of our favorite lunch spots to eat at.

-You can’t beat the pizza at Fat Clemenzas.
-It was voted the best pizza and restaurant in the area.
+You can’t beat the pizza at Fat Clemenzas in Miramar Beach.
+It was voted the best pizza and restaurant of the Emerald Coast.
 They have a pretty expansive menu that features brick oven pizza, calzones, sandwiches, pasta, salads and soups.
 They also serve domestic, Italian and craft beers to go with your meal.

 Don’t miss the handmade Calamari Fritte and the Chicago classic, Italian Beef Sandwich.

-If you are looking for lunch with a view, head over to Camille’s at Crystal Beach.
+If you are looking for lunch with a view in Destin, head over to Camille’s at Crystal Beach.
 It’s located right on the water and was voted the best restaurant and cafe.

 They feature a variety of different sandwiches like the Triple Grilled Cheese.
 That’s right, triple grilled cheese.
 It comes with provolone, cheddar and Havarti on white bread.
 You can add on avocado, tomato, bacon and onion as well.
 Yum!
 If you want to wash all that food down, they also serve daiquiris and smoothies.
 It’s always five o’clock in Florida.